8 Financial statements: A second look

 gvkey datadate at at_calc balance

 But, does this approach resolve all issues with articulation of at with its components?
-Alas the answer seen in Table 8.4 is “no”.
+Alas, the output from the following code suggests the answer is “no”.
 We use the exercises to look more closely at a few of the problem cases.

 funda_na_fixed |>